patrickmaynard/php-project-stub/README.md

 * Modify the ConfigHelper class to remove redundant code.
 (The first method can simply call the second.)
 * Use composer to require https://github.com/phpstan/phpstan and add a git hook for running it before every commit.
+* Declare strict types in the index file.
 * Add more tests.